 Are you looking for adventurous activities?
 You’re in for a treat!

-Northern Scandinavia is a treasure throve of fun excursions to make you experience winter at its best.
-We’ve already mentioned dog sledding, but you could also feel like Santa and go on a reindeer sled.
+Northern Scandinavia is a treasure trove of fun excursions to experience winter at its best.
+We’ve already mentioned dog sledding, but you could also go on a reindeer sled.

 Try your hand at ice fishing a fresh catch of the day.
 Did you always dream of taking on the wilderness at the helm of a snowmobile?
 Or maybe you’d like to admire the landscape at the steady pace of cross-country skiing?

 6. Go on a frosty cruise

 Another way to see Scandinavia from a different angle is on a cruise.
 You don’t have to hop onboard a multi-day trip either.
-You could instead take a day trip to cruise the Norwegian fjords.
+You could instead cruise the Norwegian fjords on a day tour.
 Or sail between Finland and Sweden, taking in the Baltic Sea along the journey.

-There are various ways to experience Scandinavia by sea.
-And it’s a wonderful manner to travel between destinations while admiring your surroundings in peace.
+There are various itineraries to experience Scandinavia by sea.
+And it’s a wonderful way to travel between destinations while admiring your surroundings in peace.

 Norway’s western coast stretches for miles and miles, making it a great destination for a longer cruise.
 Hurtigruten offers a hop-on, hop-off type of tour where you can pick which section of the coast you want to see.
 Or you could do the whole epic journey!

 Where to go in Scandinavia in winter

 What you want to do and visit may influence where you’ll vacation in Scandinavia.
 We break it down so you can pick the best destination for your next holiday.

-Some of the northernmost area of Sweden are part of the region called Lapland (or Laponian Sweden).
+The northernmost area in Sweden is called Lapland (or Laponian Sweden).
 This region is actually inscribed as a UNESCO World Heritage Site because of its magnificent wilderness and historical significance to the native Sami people.